 Just because a blender is more powerful and can perform more tasks does not necessarily make it the better choice for YOU.
 The Blendtec is widely known and is considered by many to be in a different class than the Ninja Professional.
 But, if you are not going to use the power and features that command a higher price then why spend the extra?
 But if you need more out of your blender then you can’t ignore the difference.

 Blendtec vs Ninja Blender – Performance and Features.

-Blendtec has significantly more powerful with its 13 amps and 1560 watts of power.
-The Ninja comes in with 8 amps and 1500 watts which is more powerful than most blenders.
-Blendtec has 10 speeds ranging from about 4080 – 28,000 RPMs.
+Blendtec has significantly more powerful with its 1560 to 1725 watts of power.
+The Ninja comes in with 1000/1500 watts which is more powerful than most blenders (pay very close attention to which specific model of Ninja you are looking at, as they vary in power even when they look exactly the same).
+Blendtec has up to 10 speeds ranging from about 4080 – 28,000 RPMs.
 The Ninja has 3 speeds with the high speed reported to be about 24,000 RPMs.

 With regard to common blending tasks like making mixed drinks, crushing ice and blending fruits, both Blendtec and Ninja blenders can easily get the job done.
 Blendtec boasts the "one blade does it all" and can grind grain and do dry blending.
 The Ninja can not handle grinding grains nor does it make hot soup like the Blendtec.

 Blendtec blenders can easily handle anything you put in it, pretty much always resulting in a completely blended smooth creation.
 If you are just making drinks and fruit smoothies, the Ninja can pretty much do the same.
 But the Ninja Professional has trouble with more demanding tasks such as frozen blends and nut butters.